gumberss/FinanceGameinator/docs/FinanceGameinator/1. Features/Game Room/ADR.md

 Denormalizing the game data within the player information could potentially compromise the intended meaning of the row.
 The row retrievable by the Partition Key (PK) as Game#id and the Sort Key (SK) as Player#id is designed to represent player-specific data within a game, rather than holding information meant for use outside of the game, such as in player rooms.

 Moreover, this pattern could potentially multiply for any additional information requiring retrieval by player#id, presenting challenges for long-term sustainability.
 For instance, if future requirements include displaying in player rooms the total number of players in a game or other game-related information, these details would also need to be replicated to the player registries and those data are not part of the player information for the game.
 This pattern potentially will be replicated for every entity in the future, that's why it's better to find the best solution possible at this moment.

+While this drawback could potentially be mitigated by leveraging DynamoDB Accelerator (DAX), it does come with an increased cost to the solution.
+This is because the DAX cluster maintains an in-memory cache of the data when queried.

 #### Other possible solutions